AdaSwarm/AdaSwarm/README.md

 1. While we are yet to establish the policy to contribute, we will follow how any Apache open source project works.
 For example, see airflow project's [contribution](https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst) guidelines.

 2. But be mindful.
-There may not be any no short-term rewards.
+There may not be any short-term rewards.
     - Research is bloody hard work.
 There will not be any instant gratification or recognition for the work.
 Expect lot of negative results, and set backs.
     - Optimization problems are generally hard, and writing an Engineering level framework that works on _any_ problem is even harder.
 It is scientific computing, not writing hello world examples.
     - So take a plunge only if you are willing to endure the pain, w/o worrying about the end result.